 Oscar Piastri is an Australian racing driver, born in Melbourne on 6 April 2001.

-He is a Formula 1 rookie for the 2023 season, and along with Lando Norris at McLaren he will form the youngest combined driver line-up on the grid - having in fact been born a month after Fernando Alonso's Formula 1 debut.
+He was a Formula 1 rookie for the 2023 season, and along with Lando Norris at McLaren, formed the youngest combined driver line-up on that year's grid - having in fact been born a month after Fernando Alonso's Formula 1 debut.

 Piastri's arrival on the grid came with much fanfare, but also with plenty of controversy, with McLaren and Alpine battling it out for his signature as both teams believed they had valid contracts for him to race with them for the 2023 season.